iqp-samples/iqp-samples-integration-excel/README.md

 - Set the login and password values in the auth table

 - Set the report parameters in params table.
-Hours and minutes has to be double digits, like "00", "07", "15".
-Note that last hour statistic included to report.
+The date time format is "dd.mm.yyyy hh:mm".

 - Click **Load data** button to create report